History of Kist Soda

 © History Oasis

-Hoping to leapfrog imitators, Kist formulated a clear soda which required customers to squeeze concentrated lemon and lime fluid from an accompanying pouch into the bottle.
+Kist created a clear soda that required customers to squeeze concentrated lemon and lime fluid from an accompanying pouch into the bottle.

-However, in practice the extra assembly proved cumbersome for thirsty consumers who simply wanted to drink a lemon-lime soda without hassle.
+However, the extra assembly was cumbersome for consumers who just wanted to drink a soda without any hassle.

-By 1977, it was clear the public resented the additional labor required for a product they felt should be ready-to-drink immediately.
+By 1977, it was clear the public hated the additional labor.

 MAKE OUT WITH KIST